-- Forensic Workbench which is used for the categorization, processing, and standards-compliant formatting of biometric images and demographic data. - Sequence Workbench which is used for the detection and assisted repair of fingerprint records containing sequence errors. - CrosslinkWorkbench which is used for assisting with identifying and repairing of crosslink errors in ANSI/NIST ITL transactions.
-Crosslinks are biometric records that erroneously contain data from different individuals.

-• FaceWorkbench which enables an analyst to analyze and process candidates returned from a biometric face search.
+- Fingerprint Workbench which is used for forensic analysis, processing, and reporting of biometric fingerprint evidence comparison and search results. - Forensic Workbench which is used for the categorization, processing, and standards-compliant formatting of biometric images and demographic data. - Sequence Workbench which is used for the detection and assisted repair of fingerprint records containing sequence errors. - CrosslinkWorkbench which is used for assisting with identifying and repairing of crosslink errors in ANSI/NIST ITL transactions.
+Crosslinks are biometric records that erroneously contain data from different individuals. - FaceWorkbench which enables an analyst to analyze and process candidates returned from a biometric face search.